-In fact, whether looking at oil and gas production or refining and petrochemicals, BP's rate of Tier 1 events is below the published industry sector average.
+In fact, whether looking at oil and gas production or refining and petrochemicals, BP's rate of Tier 1 events are below the published industry sector average.
 BP is proud of this progress, but also recognizes that it cannot rest on past achievements.
 Complacency undermines safety, which is why BP is working every day to become even better, even safer.
 Even as BP has prepared to respond to an accident, it also has worked hard to ensure that such a response is never needed.
 Among its many initiatives are:

-- Visual inspections of BP's pipeline right-of-ways are conducted by air and/or ground patrols. - Above ground marker signs are displayed along the right-of-ways to alert the public and contractors to the existence of our pipelines. - Internal pipeline inspections are conducted periodically by sophisticated computerized equipment called "smart pigs".

-- Cathodic Protection on our pipelines protects pipelines from external corrosion through the use of an electrostatic current. - BP is a member and/or participant of numerous damage prevention associations and a member of the "one-call" systems in every state in which we have pipeline facilities within. - Emergency preparedness and planning measures are in place at BP in the event that a pipeline incident occurs.
+- Visual inspections of BP's pipeline right-of-ways are conducted by airplanes, drones and/or ground patrols. - Above ground marker signs are displayed along the right-of-ways to alert the public and contractors to the existence of our pipelines. - Internal pipeline inspections are conducted periodically by sophisticated computerized equipment called "smart pigs". - Cathodic Protection on our pipelines protects them from external corrosion through the use of an electrostatic current. - BP is a member and/or participant of numerous damage prevention associations and a member of the "one-call" systems in every state in which we have pipeline facilities within. - Emergency preparedness and planning measures are in place at BP Pipelines (North America) Inc. in the event that a pipeline incident occurs.
 The company also works closely with local emergency response organizations to educate them regarding our pipelines and how to respond in the unlikely event of an emergency.
+For more information regarding BP's emergency response plans and procedures, contact us at bpDamagePrevention@bp.com